-More than EUR 6bn must be mobilized to effectuate the Ethiopian wind targets, bringing forth a need for investments from international investors, banks and developing financial institutions.
+Up to EUR 6bn must be mobilized to effectuate the Ethiopian wind targets, bringing forth a need for investments from international investors, banks and developing financial institutions.
 Designing a new tendering system will assist in shaping procedures and framework conditions for a cost-effective expansion of wind power in Ethiopia, urging international players to invest in the Ethiopian wind expansion.

 Focus on the transmission system

-- Accelerated Wind Power Generation in Ethiopia (AWPGE) supports the expansion of wind power in Ethiopia as an important supplement to the country’s larger hydropower reserves and strengthening the position of Ethiopia in the East African region as net exporter of renewables to neighbouring countries as Sudan and Kenya
+- Accelerated Wind Power Generation in Ethiopia (AWPGE) supports the expansion of wind power in Ethiopia as an important supplement to the country’s larger hydropower reserves and strengthening the position of Ethiopia in the East African region as net exporter of renewables to neighbouring countries as Sudan and Kenya.

-- By means of Danish expertise and consolidated experiences on Government-to Government assistance, AWPGE will ensure a fast and cost-effective deployment of large scale wind power projects in Ethiopia benefitting Ethiopian power consumers and the Ethiopian economy.
+- By means of Danish expertise and consolidated experiences on Government-to-Government assistance, AWPGE will ensure a fast and cost-effective deployment of large scale wind power projects in Ethiopia benefitting Ethiopian power consumers and the Ethiopian economy.